jjthrash/calendarview/README.markdown

   embedded calendars, and then shown or hidden.
 * Possible to have many popup calendars on page.
 The behavior of the original calendarview when a popup calendar is hidden when the user clicks elsewhere on the page is an option now.
+* Very simple localization.
+Currently has support for Dutch and French in addition to English.
+The message bundles are so small that they are embedded right in the JS file, if you care about these bytes, feel free to delete what you don't need.
+Look for Calendar.messagebundle.
 * Refactoring and changes to the OO design like getting rid of Calendar.prototype in favor of class based OO provided by OO, and getting rid of Calendar.setup({}) in favor of a simple object constructor new Calendar({}).

 Usage
 -----------

+Optional setup of the language:

+  Calendar.language = 'nl';

+or

+  Calendar.language = 'fr';

 To create a calendar create an instance of class Calendar: